Piecewise Deterministic Markov Processes and their invariant measures: Comparison of PDMP via Synchronous coupling

 \section{Comparison of PDMP via Synchronous coupling}

+\tcr{A synchronous coupling is a coupling between two PDMPs that ensures that, as long as possible, the two corresponding processes jump at the same times and to the same location.
+This construction yields total variation estimates between the marginal distributions of different PDMPs sharing the same differential flow.}

 The result of this section is crucial in many aspects: first, it gives stability estimates with respect to the jump rates and the underlying Markov kernel for a modification of a PDMP for example for an approximate thinning procedure.
-Second, it will be an essential tools to verify assumptions for the BPS in the following sections.
-The main goal of this section is to prove the following: \begin{proposition} Let $(P_{s,t}^1)_{t\geqslant s\geqslant0}$ and $(P_{s,t}^2)_{t\geqslant s\geqslant0}$ be two non-explosive PDMP semigroups with characteristics $( \varphi,\lambda_{1},Q_{1})$ and $( \varphi,\lambda_{2},Q_{2})$ respectively.
+Second, \tcr{it gives a way to design smooth (in some sense) approximations of a given (non-smooth) PDMP,} which will be an essential tools to verify assumptions for the BPS in the following sections.
+The main goal of this section is to prove the following: \begin{theorem} Let $(P_{s,t}^{(1)})_{t\geqslant s\geqslant0}$ and $(P_{s,t}^{(2)})_{t\geqslant s\geqslant0}$ be two non-explosive PDMP semigroups with characteristics $( \varphi,\lambda^{(1)},Q^{(1)})$ and $( \varphi,\lambda^{(2)},Q^{(2)})$ respectively.
 Suppose that there exists a measurable $g :\rset_+ \to \rset_+$ satisfying for all $t\geqslant 0$,

 or alternatively